ArcadiusK/cornerfind/README.md

-# cornerfind
-cornerfind fullstack mean
-Work in progress at CornerFind.com
+#  Track progress at CornerFind.com